mariollesta/my-own-wc/README.md

 git clone https://github.com/mariollesta/my-own-wc.git
 ```

+> [!Note]
-> Note: It will be downloaded to the directory where we are located in our terminal by executing the command
+> It will be downloaded to the directory where we are located in our terminal by executing the command

 Install the packages: